ayaanyousaf/PumpAI/README.md

 # PumpAI
-PumpAI is an AI-powered fitness tracker for weightlifters.
-Log workouts, track sleep &amp; water, spot PRs, and get ML-powered consistency predictions &amp; smart training recommendations.
+PumpAI is an AI-powered fitness tracker designed for weightlifters and fitness enthusiasts.
+Users can log workouts, track sets, reps, and personal records, and monitor habits like sleep and water intake.
+Unlike standard trackers, PumpAI analyzes training data to help you form better lifestyle habits and improve your gym performance.
+An integrated machine learning module predicts workout consistency and recommends adjustments, helping athletes train smarter, not just harder.